elgw/trafo/README.md

 | wine          | skl      |    0.0142528  |   0.000175615 |      0.00035784 |     6.46583e-05 |      1448.96 |
 | wine          | trafo    |    0.00149696 |   0.00264111  |      0.0007174  |     0.00122883  |       189.44 |

+Please note that trafo only use a single thread for a single tree.

 ## A forest with 100 trees